-Housing discrimination has been a persistent problem in our region and country.
-The level of discrimination we face today, as well as the segregated housing patterns of our region, are a result of decades of official and unofficial policies of governments at all levels, of private businesses and associations, and of individual actions by homeowners, rental agents, and others.
-Without the actions of all of these individuals and entities, not only would we face less segregation and discrimination as a society, but there would be less economic stratification, as housing patterns affect not only where one lives but, in many respects, one's life chances through access to quality schools, transportation, jobs, and a healthy environment.
+Housing discrimination is a continuing problem in Northeast Ohio and in the United States.
+The level of discrimination that exists today, as well as the segregated housing patterns of our region, is a result of decades of official and unofficial policies of governments at all levels, of private businesses and associations, and of individual actions by homeowners, rental agents, and others.
+Without the actions of all of these individuals and entities, not only would we face less segregation and discrimination as a society, but there would be less economic stratification, as housing patterns affect not only where one lives but, in many respects, one's life chances through access to quality schools, transportation, jobs, and a healthy environment.1

-This report is the Housing Center's third annual comprehensive survey of fair housing in northeast Ohio.
-The report finds that 40 years after the passage of the federal Fair Housing Act - which prohibits discrimination based on race, color, religion, sex, national origin, familial status, and handicap - housing discrimination is still widespread in the region.
+This report is the Housing Center's fourth annual comprehensive survey of fair housing in Northeast Ohio.2 The report finds that 41 years after the passage of the federal Fair Housing Act - which prohibits discrimination based on race, color, religion, sex, national origin, familial status, and handicap - housing discrimination remains widespread in the region.

-In the last five years for which data are available (2003-2007), on average 140.2 complaints of housing discrimination were filed in the region annually with the U.S. Department of Housing and Urban Development (HUD), up from an average of 74.8 for the period 1998-2002.
-The increase in cases filed is due to a doubling of the number of cases brought for discrimination based on disability (from 101 to 230), and a 75% increase in the number of cases brought based on race (from 138 to 242).
-During this period, the number of cases brought based on religion, sex/gender, familial status (families with children), and national origin also increased, and the number based on color remained constant.
-The most common bases of discrimination alleged in complaints filed in 2003-2007 were race (34.5% of complaints filed), disability (32.8%), and familial status (12.8%).
+In 2008, more fair housing complaints were filed in Northeast Ohio than during any other year since 1990.
+In addition, the number of complaints filed based on race, disability, national origin, and religion reached a 19-year high in 2008.
+In the last five years for which data are available (2004-2008), an average of 160.6 complaints of housing discrimination were filed in the region annually with the U.S. Department of Housing and Urban Development (HUD).
+This statistic compares to an average of 92.8 complaints were filed for the period 1999-2003.
+The increase in cases filed is due to a doubling of the number of cases brought for discrimination based on disability (from 130 to 268) and a 65% increase in the number of cases brought based on race (from 163 to 269).
+During this period, the number of cases brought based on religion, sex/gender, familial status (families with children), and national origin also increased.
+The most common bases of discrimination alleged in complaints filed in 2004-2008 were race (33.5% of complaints filed), disability (33.4%), and familial status (12.1%).